2010 Robert Bruss Real Estate Book Award

 Costs

-As Dennis, a landlord since 1982, describes it, “We haven’t had much of a negative cash flow on our properties, but we have sometimes.
+As Dennis, who’s been a landlord for decades, describes it, “We haven’t had much of a negative cash flow on our properties, but we have sometimes.
 From a financial point of view, if people are really tight, they shouldn’t get into the landlord business.
-There’s always the unexpected plumbing problem, or an appliance that wears out.”
+There’s always the unexpected plumbing problem or an appliance that wears out.”

 Reducing costs is one of the keys to being a successful landlord.
 We’ll advise you on how to assess the cost side of your property in Chapter 6.